BlaiseKelly/winsley_stats19/README.md

 data](https://assets.publishing.service.gov.uk/media/68d421cc275fc9339a248c8e/ras4001.ods)
 runs for these years.

-The numbers quoted in this report and the plots and charts are fully reproducible in the script “analysis” in [this repository](https://github.com/BlaiseKelly/winsley_stats19).
-Many of the Serious and Slight figures might be given as decimals, i.e. 0.8 Serious and 0.2 Slight.
+The data is made up of 3 databases, collision data, with location, weather conditions etc, casualty, detailing severity of collisions, age, sex and a vehicle database (which has not been used for this analysis) giving characteristics of vehicles involved.
+All 3 are linked by the “collision index”.
+The numbers quoted in this report and the plots and charts are fully reproducible in the script “analysis.R” in [this repository](https://github.com/BlaiseKelly/winsley_stats19).
+Many of the Serious and Slight figures might be shown as decimals, i.e. 0.8 Serious and 0.2 Slight.
 This is because injuries are reclassified retrospectively according to the [MAIS 3+ score](https://assets.publishing.service.gov.uk/media/5a7f62b840f0b62305b86d3b/rrcgb2015-03.pdf)